The world is filled with various myths, some that have been around for centuries and others just being created.

 We hope you enjoy reading about these exciting stories!
 This article will discuss the top 10 most popular myths from different parts of the world.

 What is a Myth?

-A myth is an imaginative presentation of a belief, typically one involving supernatural beings or forces.
+A myth is an imaginative presentation of a belief, typically involving supernatural beings or forces.

-- Myths are usually regarded as being false, but that may not always be the case.
-Many myths are built around beliefs that were once held by ancient cultures who used mythology to explain how the world came to be.
+Myths are usually false, but that may not always be the case.
+Many legends are built around beliefs once held by ancient cultures who used mythology to explain how the world came to be.

-- Some myths can seem like confused explanations for natural phenomena such as earthquakes and weather changes (which were sometimes explained through stories about gods and monsters), while others involve lessons on morality or lessons on history.
+Some myths can seem like confusing explanations for natural phenomena such as earthquakes and weather changes (sometimes explained through stories about gods and monsters).
+In contrast, others involve lessons on morality or studies on history.

 The Most Famous Myths in the World

 This story has been told for hundreds of years and is still a popular topic today.
 It reveals how earthquakes and floods destroyed a powerful civilization before disappearing beneath the waves.

 A giant lumberjack who traveled across America chopping down trees as he went.
 He had an enormous blue ox named Babe to help him out.